larsrh/website/topics/crdt/04-combinators.md

 That's it.
 That's the entire story.

-In order to compute the `join` of two maps, we merely need to know how to compute the `join` of the values.
+To compute the `join` of two maps, we merely need to know how to compute the `join` of the values.
 We only look at the keys for checking if they're present in both maps, but otherwise, we have to know nothing.

 Taken further, this means that the concrete types in the map serve no purpose.
 They are entirely useless.
-We only need a tiny bit of structure on the values (namely, their lattice) in order to build the lattice for the whole map.
+We only need a tiny bit of structure on the values (namely, their lattice) to build the lattice for the whole map.

 This has a ton of advantages.
 Unfortunately, they're invisible in JavaScript.